naggie/dsblog/README.md

 DSBLOG, the Darksky Blog Aggregator
 ===================================

-DSBLOG aggregates articles from the following sources:
+DSBLOG aggregates articles and user profiles from the following sources:

  1. A discourse blog category
  2. A ghost blog

- Whilst featuring the Author profiles.
+ 3. Static YAML files

+ In the defined order of precedence.